arpithparikh/documentation/email_delivery.rst

 We send notifications from a dedicated set of IP addresses, you can whitelist these.

-Regular Notifications are sent from: (notifications.joinhandshake.com)
+Regular Notifications are sent from: (notifications.joinhandshake.com and m.joinhandshake.com)

 * ``192.237.158.52``